ibm-cloud-docs/codeengine/limits.md

 For more information about troubleshooting jobs, see [Troubleshooting - Why can't I submit a job run?](/docs/codeengine?topic=codeengine-ts-jobrun-submit-fails-cli)

-## Subscription cron limits
+## Periodic timer (cron) subscription limits
 {: #subscription-cron-limit}

-{{site.data.keyword.codeengineshort}} limits the size of data for subscription cron events with a maximum of 4096 bytes.
-When you create or update subscription cron events, {{site.data.keyword.codeengineshort}} checks the size of the cron event data.
-If the subscription cron event data exceeds the limit, a size limit exceeded error is given.
+{{site.data.keyword.codeengineshort}} limits the size of data for Periodic timer (cron) events with a maximum of 4096 bytes.
+When you create or update periodic timer (cron) events, {{site.data.keyword.codeengineshort}} checks the size of the cron event data.
+If the Periodic timer (cron) event data exceeds the limit, a size limit exceeded error is given.
 If you receive this error, try reducing the cron event data size to less than 4096 bytes.

 For more information about troubleshooting subscriptions, see [Debugging subscriptions](/docs/codeengine?topic=codeengine-troubleshoot-subscriptions).